 - whether SA3 WG finds such transaction dispersion information useful and would like to develop a signalling storm detection use cases based on such analytics, and

-- whether SA2 should expand the “Suspension of DDoS attack” table 6.7.5.1-1 in TS 23.228 with “expected transaction dispersion” information.
+- whether SA2 should expand the “Suspicion of DDoS attack” table 6.7.5.1-1 in TS 23.288 with “expected transaction dispersion” information.

-SA3 would like to inform SA3 that the related KI (see attached) has been updated to include storm detection use case and that it is useful, if SA2 could expand the “Suspension of DDoS attack” table 6.7.5.1-1 in TS 23.228 with “expected transaction dispersion” information and report back to SA3 to allow for development of solutions on the storm detection.
+SA3 would like to inform SA3 that the related KI (see attached) has been updated to include storm detection use case and that it is useful, if SA2 could expand the “Suspicion of DDoS attack” table 6.7.5.1-1 in TS 23.288 with “expected transaction dispersion” information and report back to SA3 to allow for development of solutions on the storm detection.

 2 Actions